 Often, families are either unaware that professional interventionists exist or they forego using one because of the added cost.

-While this may seem expensive, it is a small price to pay to ensure your loved one gets into treatment at the first go and certainly is nothing compared to them losing their fight against addiction to an overdose or death.
+While costs for interventionists may be expensive, they are a small price to pay to ensure your loved one gets into treatment at the first go and certainly is nothing compared to them losing their fight against addiction to an overdose or death.

 Having a trained addiction therapist or intervention specialist involved will greatly increase the likelihood of a successful intervention as they will be prepared for anything that may come up during the process or go wrong.